toralf/torutils/README.md

     ./os.sh; ./websvc.sh

-should give you an onion service pointiung to a local running simple HTTP server.
+should give you an onion service pointing to a local running simple HTTP server.
 All files are created under */tmp*.
 Verify it with